nicolemoucas/SwampNFC/README.md

-# nfcreader
+# SNFC : Swamp Near Field Communication 🐸
-Application that writes messages to a NFC tag
+ShrekNFC or Swamp Near Field Communication is an application that writes messages to an NFC tag.

 ## Authors
 - CASTRO MOUCHERON Nicole